 - Requesting Accommodations

 - Submit appropriate documentation in support of the disability and requested accommodations.
-The documentation needs to come from a professional such as a Medical Doctor, a School Psychologist, an IEP, SOP, 504, or any other professional that may have diagnosed or is treating the student.
-The the form can be accessed by the following link: https://insidecbu.calbaptist.edu/ICS/Academics/Disability_Services.jnz
+The documentation needs to come from a professional such as a Medical Doctor, a School Psychologist, or any other professional that may have diagnosed or is treating the student.
+IEPs and 504 plans can be used a supplemental documentation but are usually insufficient.
+Please use the CBU Medical Disability Verification form.

 - Disability Exam Proctoring

-- Fill out the student section on the Disability exam Contract and submit it to your professor.
+- Fill out the student section on the Disability Services Test Contract and submit it to your professor.

 - You may schedule an appointment after providing the test contract to your professor.
 Be sure to communicate with your professor because these exams do expire.